crguezl/hello-recast/README.md

 One of the coolest consequences of tracking and reusing original source code during reprinting is that it's pretty easy to generate a high-resolution mapping between the original code and the generated code—completely automatically!

-With every `slice`, `join`, and re-`indent`-ation, the reprinting process maintains exact knowledge of which character sequences are original, and where in the original source they came from.
+With every `slice`, `join`, and re-indentation, the reprinting process maintains exact knowledge of which character sequences are original, and where in the original source they came from.

 **All you have to think about is how to manipulate the syntax tree**, and Recast will give you a source map